fcr3/OpenVINO_Tutorials/README.md

 ## Featured Tutorials

+These tutorials show how to program using OpenVINO's Python API.
+Some of the sections within each iPython Notebook are not generalizable, i.e. the networks I use accept input and output detections differently then perhaps other networks.
+These tutorials are meant for you to extrapolate on your own, since you should know your network and what it accepts as input/what it spits out as output.

 ### Simple Object Detection

 Contains a brief example of how to set up a network, load it into a plugin, and run inference.